top of page

 • Sometimes, a participle is used at the beginning of a sentence without the correct subject, resulting in a dangling participle.

-• Other times, a participle is used in conjunction with other verbs, so it sounds like actions are happening at the same time when it would be impossible for them to do so.
+• Other times, a participle is used in conjunction with different verbs, so it sounds like actions are happening simultaneously when it would be impossible for them to do so.

 • A lot of “-ing” words in the same sentence can indicate an overly complex sentence.
 A good rule of thumb is no more than three simple actions (“He entered, sat, and ordered from the menu.”) or two simple and one ongoing (“Cursing under her breath, she ran into the forest and hid.”)